 I currently work at Total Wine and More headquarters in the creative department within Marketing.
-It is a 6 billion dollar company whose sales have soared over the last couple of years.
+It is a 5 billion dollar company whose sales have soared over the last couple of years.
 Here I am an Art Director in a department of 12 creatives.
 I was first hired to launch their booklets initiative and Art Direct a team of designers.
-In the past 2 years I have developed, strategized and overseen the creation of over 30 booklets that can be found in every isle of the stores.
-I also continually work on monthly campaigns—working across both print and digital space.
+In the past 2 years I have developed, strategized and overseen the creation of monthly campaigns, product launches, events—working across both print and digital space.
 I also oversee photoshoots, all weekly newspaper ads and Special Projects.
 Total Wine is a fast paced work environment with huge and frequent marketing initiatives.

-Prior to that I worked at top-notch design agency called Fathom Creative—juggling various projects on any given day.
-My main focus there was publication design along with conference/exhibit design.
+Prior to that I worked at top-notch branding design agency called Fathom Creative—juggling various projects on any given day.
+My main focus there was publication design along with branding and conference/exhibit design.

 Previously, I worked at NBAA—where I was an art director for 11 years.
 I created a magazine from the ground up, worked on their brand, marketing materials and exhibits.
 I then began art directing photo shoots-working closely with photographers based throughout the United States.
 About 9 years ago I decided that I really wanted to be behind the lens for a couple of reasons.
 One, I knew exactly what I’m looking for because I work with, and layout these images every day for my design projects; and two, because I was eager to find another new exciting creative outlet.
 My boss was on board!
 So I dove right in and have never looked back.
 No doubt it was an upward battle learning all the technical nuances of the camera, but I LOVED IT.
 Design is my first language, but photography is a close second.